- About Us

 The Department of Social and Cultural Sciences was established in February of 1920 and was headed by Reverend Mark Cain, SJ.
 Originally, the department had three full time faculty specializing in both social and political sciences.

 By 1938, there were 6 full-time faculty and 130 students (56 sociology majors) graduating from Marquette with social science degrees.
 Between 1966 and 1984, our department sustained significant growth when three new majors (anthropology, social work and criminology and law studies) joined the department.
 In 2005, the social work program was transformed into a Social Welfare and Justice major.
 In 2019, the Criminology and Law Studies major added a Master's Degree in Criminal Justice Data Analytics.
 Today, the department is home to eighteen full-time faculty and over 500 students majoring and/or minoring in Anthropology, Criminology and Law Studies, Social Welfare and Justice, and/or Sociology.

-Currently, the department houses twenty-four full-time and ten part-time faculty who conduct research and teach classes in the department's four majors.
+Currently, the department houses twenty-two full-time and eighteen part-time faculty who conduct research and teach classes in the department's four majors.
 There are hundreds of students who major in the Social and Cultural Sciences department making it one of the largest in the College of Arts and Sciences.

 The department has a long tradition of qualitative and quantitative multidisciplinary research on issues of race, gender, family, punishment, and law.
 Faculty members have been awarded grants from the U.S. State Department, National Science Foundation, National Institute of Justice, Office of National Drug Control Policy, and Wisconsin Department of Corrections.
 They have also received various Marquette University internal grants to conduct important social science research.

 Our faculty were recognized by several prestigious University awards including Research Excellence, Teaching Excellence, Way Klingler Young Scholar, and Excellence in Faculty Advising Awards.